pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 location / placement           scaled to fit target rectangle        scaled to fit target rectangle performance                    automatic prevention of duplicates;   automatic prevention of duplicates;
-                               MD5 calculation on every execution    faster than :meth:`Page.insertImage` multi-page image support       no                                    yes (non-PDF files after conversion) ease of use                    simple, intuitive;                    simple, intuitive;
+                               MD5 calculation on every execution    faster than :meth:`Page.insertImage` multi-page image support       no                                    yes ease of use                    simple, intuitive;                    simple, intuitive;
                                performance considerations apply      usable for **all document types** for multiple insertions of same image (including images!) after conversion to